First Time Visiting the Big Island Hilo Side? You'll want to bring:

 If you are a wilderness adventurer, bring your BACKPACK and SUMMERWEIGHT SLEEPING BAG.
 There are some awesome wilderness trails in Volcanoes National Park that take longer than a day.
 Talk to the park service rangers about back-country permits.

 OBVIOUS SUNDRIES: swim suit, sunblock, sunglasses, camera, sun hat, etc. Bring insect repellent if you intend to hike in the rainforest.
 On the beaches and in open areas of East Hawaii, bugs aren't much of a bother thanks to the lovely trade winds carrying them away.
 And the Kapehu property is bordered by a grove of eucalyptus trees emitting a sweet fragrance that bugs avoid.
-The owners have never seen a mosquito at Kapehu.
-But in the rainforest, mosquitoes can be thick, and a certain Asian species of mosquito that carries dengue fever has recently been found on the Big Island.
+But in the rainforest, mosquitoes can be thick, and a certain Asian species of mosquito that carries dengue fever has been found on the Big Island.

 No need to bring towels or linens: We provide linens and plenty of towels, including beach towels, for you to use during your stay.